2021 Astronomical Highlights: When to Watch the Sky in Hawaiʻi

 Aug.
 11 and 12: Peak of the Perseid Meteor Shower

 This year, the moon will be a waxing crescent during this famous meteor shower.
 That means the thin sliver of moon won’t outshine the most active shower of the year.
 The Perseids throw off about 100 meteors every hour during its peak, many leaving long visible trails in the sky.
 The best time to start watching is early on Aug.
-12, just after.
-But if you’re a fan of opening bands and previews before the main feature, set up early to see Mercury, Mars and Venus in line with the moon before Mercury sets at 7:40 p.m.
+12, just after midnight.
+But if you’re a fan of opening bands and previews before the main feature, get up early to see Mercury, Mars and Venus in line with the moon before Mercury sets at 7:40 p.m.
 Jupiter and Saturn will also look big and bright after 9:40 p.m.

 Dinnertime trivia: The Perseid meteors are debris from Comet 109P/Swift Tuttle, which was discovered in 1862 by its namesakes, Lewis Swift and Horace Tuttle.
 It’s nucleus is estimated to be 16 miles across.
 NASA says that’s almost twice the size of the meteor shower that scientists believe killed the dinosaurs.